-Alexandra Cane Turns Up The Heat In Sexy Bedroom Snap Wearing Just A Bra And Panties
+Alexandra Cane Turns Up The Heat In Sexy Bedroom Snap, Wearing Just A Bra And Panties

 One follower commented, “What a beautiful girl, inside and out xx,” while another wrote, “What an inspiring woman.
 A fab role model for all ladies, I think you’re fantastic!”

-The reality TV star is often complimented on her curvy figure, with many fans telling her that she is more relatable than most celebrities because she has a “normal” body shape and owns it.
+The reality TV star is often complimented on her voluptuous figure, with many fans telling her that she is more relatable than most celebrities because she has a “normal” body shape — and owns it.
 Despite this, Closer Line reported that the actress felt “shocked” after learning that she was the biggest woman on this year’s Love Island.

 “It is great I was relatable to so many girls and they saw me as a normal shape.
 But the crazy thing is I’m a size eight so for that to be curvy – the barrier wasn’t broken.
 Bigger sizes clearly weren’t accepted, for me as a size eight to go into the villa and be the biggest girl that is quite shocking to me.
 I’m still glad I could do it for the ladies.”

-Alexandra appeared on the show alongside many women who sport trim, sculpted, and surgically enhanced bodies, including Megan Barton-Hanson and Laura Anderson.
-However, she has stated that she prefers her natural figure and wouldn’t consider going under the knife.
+Alexandra appeared on the show alongside many women who sport trim, sculpted, and surgically enhanced bodies — including Megan Barton-Hanson and Laura Anderson.
+However, she has stated that she prefers her natural figure, and wouldn’t consider going under the knife.

 “For myself I am embracing what God gave me, embracing what my mamma gave me.”